Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Sun’s Brush/Filling Blank Pages.md

 ## Special activation rules

-As long as the wielder isn’t !!dissonantwithorichalcum,thisEvocationawakensatnocost!! when she succeeds with 5+ successes on a roll to introduce or challenge a fact.
+As long as the wielder isn’t dissonant with orichalcum, this Evocation awakens at no cost when she succeeds with 5+ successes on a roll to introduce or challenge a fact.